 The data you verify will be securely shared with participating health plans to update provider directories.

 The name on the fax is not a provider practicing at my location.
 What do I do with this information and form?

 If you receive a fax and the provider is not at your location, it is important to let health plans know this information has changed.
 This is one of the key reasons why it is important to consistently verify provider directory information.

 What are the consequences of not complying with Senate Bill 137?

 Failure to verify your information may result in any of the following corrective remedies: removal from health plan print or online directories, delay of payments, or, for a repeated pattern of non-responsiveness, termination of health plan participation agreements.

 Why are accurate provider directories important to consumers and health plan enrollees?

 Health plan enrollees need accurate information about which providers and facilities they can visit in-network.
 Consumers need accurate information about the providers and facilities that are in health plan provider networks when shopping for coverage.

 Still have questions?

 We’re happy to help you validate your information, answer any questions about the new regulations, or help you through our validation process.
-Just email email@example.com and we’ll get back to you as soon as we can.
+Visit our Help Center or if you can’t find what you are looking for, email email@example.com and we’ll get back to you as soon as we can.